growthbook/dom-mutator/README.md

 ## How it Works

-When you call `mutate`, we check to see if the selector exists in the document.
-If not, we use a global MutationObserver on document.body to wait for the element to appear.
+When you call `mutate`, we start watching the document for elements matching the selector to appear.
+We do this with a single shared MutationObserver on the body.

-Once a matching element is found, we apply the change.
-We then attach a separate MutationObserver, just for the element and attributes being modified.
-That second MutationObserver will re-apply the change if needed.
+When a matching element is found, we attach a separate MutationObserver filtered to the exact attribute being mutated.
+If an external change happens (e.g. from a React render), we re-apply your mutation on top of the new baseline value.

 When revert is called, we undo the change and go back to the last externally set value.
-We also disconnect the element MutationObserver.
+We also disconnect the element MutationObserver to save resources.

 ## Pausing / Resuming the Global MutationObserver